Blog...

 Right before we move to the next step, I integrated my brain to ensure my opinions would be carried into any content created.

 In the prior step we were "using ai", but this is the first "agentic" step.
-We're going to be implementing a evaluator–optimizer loop.
+We're going to be implementing a evaluatorโoptimizer loop.
 This is where two agents are pitted against eachother until one of them wins.

-.
+We're going to be pitting OpenAI's best creative/writing model gpt-4.5 against OpenAI's smartest/most logical model o3-mini.
 GPT-4.5 will write our thread and o3-mini will evaluate it.
 If the thread becomes good enough, it will be posted to X. If not, the thread will be sent back to the writer for more iterations.

 Because the concept of the task is simple (it's a loop), I figure the more interesting part is the prompts.